uswds/uswds-site/pages/patterns/create-a-profile/date-of-birth.md

 ## Related

-- <a href="https://designsystem.digital.gov/components/memorable-date/">Memorable date component</a>
+- <a href="https://designsystem.digital.gov/components/memorable-date/">Memorable date</a> component
 - <a href="#">Phone number</a> pattern
 - <a href="#">Social Security Number</a> pattern